Coronavirus and older people

 Keeping physically active

-Whether you are being supplied with food by other people or buying it yourself, you should make sure that you are eating enough of the right food and drink.
+As we start to return to our usual routines, you should make sure that you continue to eat enough of the right food and drink.
 Some older people have an increased risk of not getting enough nutrients or calories.
 The British Dietetic Association's website has lots of information about Coronavirus and eating and drinking well, including:

 - Having a balanced diet made up of: high protein foods; dairy; starchy foods such bread cereals, potatoes, pasta or rice; fruit and vegetables (fresh, frozen, tinned, dried or juice); and 2 portions of oily fish a week.